Prerequisite

 For more advanced scenarios where you want to add tools to your agents, the agents property can take a function that allows for custom agent setup logic and returns an array of agents:

-import { Scoopika, Agent, Container } from "@scoopika/scoopika";
+import { Scoopika, Agent, Endpoint } from "@scoopika/scoopika";

 const scoopika = new Scoopika({...});